thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **deleteUser**
 > void deleteUser()

   Version: 9.0.0.cl or later   Deletes a user from the ThoughtSpot system.
 If you want to remove a user from a specific Org but not from ThoughtSpot, update the group and Org mapping properties of the user object via a POST API call to the [/api/rest/2.0/users/{user_identifier}/update](#/http/api-endpoints/users/update-user) endpoint.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege is required.

 ### Example